 Step 4 =IF(D5=E5,F4+1,INDEX($G$4:$G$20003,E5))

 I type a 1 cell G4.
 In cell G5 I use the formula above.
 Let’s look at each part:

 =IF(D5=E5,F4+1, if step 1 = step 2 we know it’s a new value so we increase our sequence number.

 INDEX($G$4:$G$20003,E5)) if it’s a repeat value we use index with match number to get it.

 My solutions work well with 20000 rows of data.
 If the amount of data keeps increasing (ie 500000 rows) consider more robust solutions (vba, get & transform) to automate the sequence generation.

 Can Get & Transform solve this?
 I’m currently enrolled in Power Query Academy.
 Why not sign-up and join me?
 Disclaimer: I’m also an affiliate for this course.

 My name is Kevin Lehrbass.
 I live in Markham Ontario Canada.
-I’m a Data Analyst at McKinsey.
+I’m a Data Analyst.
 This is my personal blog about Microsoft Excel.

 I had two challenges this past weekend:

 Mental and physical exercise!